 For as long as I can remember, I have dreamed of visiting Finland in winter.
-I have visions of dog sledding safaris, finding the Northern Lights, and seeing Santa Claus Village.
+I have visions of dog sledding safaris, finding the magical Northern Lights, ice fishing, and seeing Santa Claus Village.
 Thanks to Anne-Marie Tucker, I want to travel to Finland now more than ever.

 Table of Contents

 How to Plan a Finland Winter Road Trip

 Finland is a relatively small country, only 689 miles long from Helsinki to its northern border, so when we decided on several places to visit in Finland, we thought we’d get a better experience of the country if we visited by car.

 Renting a car in Finland is pretty easy for foreigners with a valid driver’s license.
 In the winter, car companies include snow tires.
 Four-wheel drive is available from some companies but these vehicles book quickly.

 We rented a large van with front-wheel drive and only had one minor mishap due to weather conditions.
 Experience with winter driving is recommended and there is a good chance you will encounter snowy landscapes along the way.

 All major highways are well maintained but conditions on smaller roads can change quickly.
 They are often coated with snow which made braking challenging and required us to drive more slowly than usual.

 Things to Consider When Planning a Winter Road Trip in Finland

 In Finland, all children begin learning English in elementary school.
 Consequently, English is widely spoken throughout the country.